-The following discussion describes the compensation structure, programs and significant elements of compensation for the Company's named executive officers ("NEOs"), as defined by applicable securities laws, for the year ended December 31, 2023.
-The Company's NEOs for 2023 were:
+The following discussion describes the compensation structure, programs and significant elements of compensation for the Company's named executive officers ("NEOs"), as defined by applicable securities laws, for the year ended December 31, 2024.
+The Company's NEOs for 2024 were:

-- David Clare, President and CEO of the Company; - David Scotland, CFO of the Company; - Chris Sekine, President and CEO of Trisura Canada, an operating subsidiary of the Company; - Michael Beasley, President and CEO of Trisura US, an operating subsidiary of the Company; and - Eileen Sweeney, Executive Vice President and COO of Trisura US.
+- David Clare, President and CEO of the Company; - David Scotland, CFO of the Company; - Chris Sekine, President and CEO of Trisura Specialty, an operating segment of the Company(1); - Michael Beasley, President and CEO of Trisura US Programs, an operating segment of the Company; and - Eileen Sweeney, Executive Vice President and COO of Trisura US Programs. - (1) Chris Sekine retired effective December 31, 2024.